 - Sunny and Kristal’s chemistry as a tragic couple: Although it was so frustrating at times because of how reluctant he was to let go of his status and future, it was somewhat understandable.
 Although lack of screen time but Sunny still managed to carry out his character quite well.
 He and Kristal made quite a good couple also.

 - Jack Wu as Ma Hak: Although he was a bit dumb sometimes, he was very kind and determined to help So Fei whenever she needed him to.
 He was also very patient and fast-thinking that he complemented So Fei’s stubborn personality quite well.
 I guess can’t really blame him with how things turned out in the end.
 It was just a shame that he never knew that So Fei really did want to go with him and was delayed because she was killed.
 Haven’t seen Jack Wu for a while and it was funny to see him not pairing off with Nancy.
-But it was all right seeing him in here as a major contribution with the plot and various conspiracies.
+But it was all right seeing him in here as a major contribution to the plot and various conspiracies.

 - Nancy Wu as Yip Chi Shan: I couldn’t believe that her character died in here again but another wonderful performance.
 I really like her in recent series more than her past ones for some reason.
 She seemed to take it up to another level unlike her passive expression like before.
 Her character seems to have more depth also–even if she doesn’t get to appear much.
 Chi Shan’s death was probably another tear-jerker aside from So Fei’s death at the end.
 It was very surprising and brief since I thought she would live after so many things happening and how she overcame the loss of her husband and lived for her child.